 How to offer certification for the 2020 PEFC standards

-Certification bodies need to ensure their practices are in line with the revised ST 2003:2020, and that they are accredited against both the revised ST 2002:2020 and ST 2001:2020, before they can offer PEFC chain of custody certification against the 2020 PEFC Chain of Custody standard.
+Certification bodies need to ensure their practices are in line with ST 2003:2020, and that they are accredited against both ST 2002:2020 and ST 2001:2020, before they can offer PEFC chain of custody certification against the 2020 PEFC Chain of Custody standard.

 As the three standards are linked, the 2020 versions of these standards must be used together.
-An audit is either conducted against and according to the 2020 versions of the three revised standards, or against the three previous versions.
+For example:

 • Certification bodies can only certify against the 2020 Chain of Custody and Trademarks standards, if they do so according to the 2020 Certification Body Requirements standard.